[sws_toggle1 title=”Ilaria St. Florian MS, RD”]

 Kit lives in Portland, Maine with her two teenagers and Smudge, their big, noisy cat.
 She spends her free time working out, catching up on reading (and Facebook) and having the occasional cocktail with her friends.

 Chelsea has always had a passion for health and wellness, but it wasn’t until her junior year at the University of Michigan that she realized she wanted to turn her love of nutrition into a career.
-After graduating from Michigan, Chelsea went on to pursue her Masters of Science in Nutrition at Columbia University, where she also completed her Dietetic Internship (and interned at App for Health)!
-She is now a few short months away from obtaining the Registered Dietitian credential.
+After graduating from Michigan, Chelsea went on to obtain her Masters of Science in Nutrition from Columbia University, where she also completed her Dietetic Internship (and interned at Appetite for Health).

-As a nutritionist with a sweet tooth and a love of good food and wine, Chelsea believes that everyone is allowed to indulge, and that moderation is key.
+As an RD with a sweet tooth and a love of good food and wine, Chelsea believes that everyone is allowed to indulge, and that moderation is key.
 She seeks to help others embrace this philosophy, and to inspire everyone to lead healthy lives.